By Jill Badonsky, MEd | Updated May 13, 2018

 "He who hesitates because he feels inferior is being surpassed by those who are busy making mistakes and becoming superior." —Henry Link

-I've written several articles on the art of making mistakes and of being imperfect in the creative process — I've made several mistakes in the course of my career, my creative process, my relationships and with a turn off I took in east L.A during rush hour.
+I've written on the art of making mistakes and of being imperfect in the creative process — I've made several mistakes in the course of my career, my creative process, my relationships and with a turn off I took in east L.A during rush hour.
 Mistakes are requirements for growth and discovery.
 They are rituals of initiation at the beginning of a process and scare off 80% of people pursuing a path that could bring so much joy and reward if they only allowed themselves to be imperfect.
 So many people really do hesitate to follow their bliss because they fear failure or cannot tolerate their own incompetence at the beginning of a process — where they are supposed to be nothing but incompetent and nonjudgmental.
 I find this is particularly rampant with people who are very competent in another area of their lives or would like to return to a creative arena where they were once very productive and successful.
 Their unrealistic expectations immobilize them.

 "The creative process is non-linear.
 We do not traverse a straight line to our dreams but instead, encounter many surprises and new directions.
 Spills says, "Hey mortal, be open to where the process takes you and stay the course that's true to your heart.
 Striving for a perfect series of results according to calculated actions, and expecting a rigid set of images with no room for variation, is the way of damaging control.
 Control is not cool.
 It is used when you don't trust the process.
 If you fiddle with the process because you are rigid about what your dream must look like, you miss the signs that lead to a more penetrating dream, the one most suited to you.
 And you miss out on the joy of a process that is filled with the remarkable gifts of your unfolding self."
 Spills is fairly articulate despite being an Imp and all." —The Nine Modern Day Muses (And a Bodyguard)